swiss-ai-center/a-guide-to-mlops/docs/conclusion.md

 Congratulations!
 You did it!
 You were able to convert a ML experiment with a traditional approach to a well-defined, well-documented workflow that can scale and serve a model to the outside world!
+You also learned how to improve the performance of your model with additional and high-quality data in an iterative manner.

 Let's take the time to make a summary of what you have done.

 ## Summary of what you have done